 ...when you have to write your ideas out in complete sentences and complete paragraphs, it forces a deeper clarity of thinking. – Jeff Bezos

 (This post is a celebration of completing our first full book, SelfMadeU!
-You can get a fat preview of it riiiighhhtt HERE.
-Enjoy!)
+You can get it at Amazon.)

 I was working with Mark Medoff, an Oscar-nominated, and Tony Award-winning writer, on his most recent play and asked him for writing advice.

 He said, “I can tell you everything you need to know about writing in thirty seconds.”

 He told me what Kurt Vonnegut told him, “There are three parts to everything, the question, the exclamation, and the conclusion.”